False discovery rate smoothing

 Figure \ref{fig:lambda_comparisons} illustrates the importance of choosing an appropriate $\lambda$ value.
 The top left panel depicts an underlying image of prior probabilities.
 We used this image to generate $z$ scores according to the spatially varying two-groups model in equations (\ref{eqn:fdrr1}) and (\ref{eqn:fdrr2}) with a specific choice of $f_1$.
 (For details, see the ``small signal'' experiment in Section \ref{sec:experiments}.)
 Choosing $\lambda$ too small, as in the bottom left panel, produces a grainy reconstruction that overfits the data.
 Choosing $\lambda$ too large, as in the bottom right panel, results in oversmoothing and the loss of interesting spatial structure.
 Our procedure yields the choice of $\lambda$ shown in the top-right panel.
 The true regions are recovered with reasonable accuracy, and the graininess of the bottom left panel is avoided.

-We avoid having to hand-tune $\lambda$ in an ad-hoc fashion by adopting the following approach, based on the same solution-path idea that is often used to set $\lambda$ in $\ell^1$ problems \citep[e.g.][]{tibs:taylor:2011}. \begin{enumerate} \item Calculate the FDR-smoothing solution $\beta(\lambda)$ across a decreasing grid of regularization parameters $\lambda_M > \lambda_{M-1} > \cdots > \lambda_1$, using the solution for $\lambda_s$ as a warm start to find the $\lambda_{s-1}$ solution. \item For each solution $\beta_s$ corresponding to point $\lambda_s$ on the grid, calculate a relative quality measure $J(\beta_s)$. \item Choose $\lambda_s$ to be the point in the grid where the quality measure is smallest. \end{enumerate} The choice of quality measure should enforce a compromise between the fit and complexity of the reconstructed image.
+We avoid having to hand-tune $\lambda$ in an ad-hoc fashion by adopting the following approach, based on the same solution-path idea that is often used to set $\lambda$ in $\ell^1$ problems \citep[e.g.][]{tibs:taylor:2011}. \begin{enumerate} \item Calculate the FDR-smoothing solution $\hat{\boldsymbol\beta}(\lambda)$ across a decreasing grid of regularization parameters $\lambda_M > \lambda_{M-1} > \cdots > \lambda_1$, using the solution for $\lambda_s$ as a warm start to find the $\lambda_{s-1}$ solution. \item For each solution $\hat{\boldsymbol\beta}_s$ corresponding to point $\lambda_s$ on the grid, calculate a relative quality measure $J(\hat{\boldsymbol\beta}_s)$. \item Choose $\lambda_s$ to be the point in the grid where the quality measure is smallest. \end{enumerate} The choice of quality measure should enforce a compromise between the fit and complexity of the reconstructed image.